Key Takeaways

 Comparative Study Results

-• Maintains plausibility: The new ending feels believable, not fantastical.
+- Maintains plausibility: The new ending feels believable, not fantastical.

-• Empowers the dreamer: You gain control or resolution.
+- Empowers the dreamer: You gain control or resolution.

-• Reduces emotional charge: The new narrative is calming, not activating.
+- Reduces emotional charge: The new narrative is calming, not activating.

 You can edit this AI-generated ending or request regeneration until it resonates.
 Once saved, the app provides rehearsal tools: text-to-speech so you can listen to the ending before bed, and optionally, a "healing image" (a visual representation of the new ending) generated by AI to act as a mental anchor.

-Can IRT Replace Nightmare Medications?
+How Does IRT Compare With Nightmare Medications?

 That said, some patients benefit from combination therapy: prazosin for acute symptom relief while learning IRT, then tapering the medication as psychological skills strengthen.
 Always consult your provider before changing prescriptions.